groupdocs-merger/GroupDocs.Merger-Reference-Tutorials/content/english/java/document-extraction/extract-pages-groupdocs-merger-java-guide/_index.md

 ---
 title: "Extract Specific Pages by Range with GroupDocs.Merger for Java"
-description: "Learn how to extract specific pages, including even pages, from documents using GroupDocs.Merger for Java.
-Master page range extraction for Word, PDF, and more."
+description: "Learn how to extract specific pages, including even pages, from Word, PDF, and other documents using GroupDocs.Merger for Java."
-date: "2025-12-17"
+date: "2026-02-16"
 weight: 1
 url: "/java/document-extraction/extract-pages-groupdocs-merger-java-guide/"
 keywords: